Flying and gliding animals: Powered flight

 Pterosaurs were the next to evolve flight, approximately 228 million years ago.
-These reptiles were close relatives of the dinosaurs, and reached enormous sizes, with some of the last forms being the largest flying animals ever to inhabit the Earth, having wingspans of over 9.1 m (30 ft).
-However, they spanned a large range of sizes, down to a 250 mm (10 in) wingspan in Nemicolopterus.
+These reptiles were close relatives of the dinosaurs, and reached enormous sizes: some of the last forms were the largest flying animals ever to inhabit the Earth, having wingspans of over 10–12 m.
+However, they varied in size, all the way down to a 9 cm wingspan in the anurognathids, and, possibly, a 2.5 cm wingspan in Nemicolopterus.

-Birds have an extensive fossil record, along with many forms documenting both their evolution from small theropod dinosaurs and the numerous bird-like forms of theropod which did not survive the mass extinction at the end of the Cretaceous.
-Indeed, Archaeopteryx is arguably the most famous transitional fossil in the world, both due to its mix of reptilian and avian anatomy and the luck of being discovered only two years after Darwin's publication of On the Origin of Species.
-However, the ecology of this transition is considerably more contentious, with various scientists supporting either a "trees down" origin (in which an arboreal ancestor evolved gliding, then flight) or a "ground up" origin (in which a fast-running terrestrial ancestor used wings for a speed boost and to help catch prey).
+Birds have both an extensive fossil record and many forms documenting their evolution from small theropod dinosaurs, as well as the numerous bird-like forms of theropod which did not survive the mass extinction at the end of the Cretaceous.
+Archaeopteryx is arguably the most famous transitional fossil in the world, both due to its mix of reptilian and avian anatomy and the luck of being discovered only two years after Darwin's publication of On the Origin of Species.
+However, the ecology of this transition is considerably more contentious, with various scientists supporting either a "trees down" origin, in which an arboreal ancestor evolved gliding and then flight, or a "ground up" origin, in which a fast-running terrestrial ancestor used wings for a speed boost and to help catch prey.
 It may also have been a non-linear process, as several non-avian dinosaurs seem to have independently acquired powered flight.

 Bats are the most recent to evolve (about 60 million years ago), most likely from a fluttering ancestor, though their poor fossil record has hindered more detailed study.

 Only a few animals are known to have specialised in soaring: the larger of the extinct pterosaurs, and some large birds.
-Powered flight is very energetically expensive for large animals, but for soaring their size is an advantage, as it allows them a low wing loading, that is a large wing area relative to their weight, which maximizes lift.
-Soaring is very energetically efficient.
+Powered flight is very energetically expensive for large animals, but their size is an advantage when soaring, as it allows them a low wing loading—a large wing area relative to weight—which maximises lift.